alsoasnerd/distrotunnel/README.md

 Add a DISTROTUNNEL variable in your shell with the path then you desires and put in your file path. (for example, in bashrc or zshrc):

 ### !!
 WARNING !!
-NOT SET DISTROTUNNEL VARIABLE TO A ROOT FOLDER
+DON'T SET DISTROTUNNEL VARIABLE TO A ROOT FOLDER

 ```bash
 export DISTROTUNNEL=/your/custom/path # for example, i use in ~/.local/share/distrobox/distrotunnel